 The ability to go for a run.
 Exercise while chasing a Ball.

-gives your dog a chance to exercise off leash and socialize with other dogs good exercise, the dogs make new friends Off leash for a run or swim.
-They deserve fun too
+gives your dog a chance to exercise off leash and socialize with other dogs good exercise, the dogs make new friends

 Build community among dog owners; get people outside; give dogs a place to run and play